STILL SITTING MEDITATION SUPPLY - FAQ'S

-We are, mostly, Soshin Lidunn Øverdahl Cain, Koshin Christopher Cain, and Julia Montagnet, and Lisa Dahlstrand..
-The three of us run the business, sew, stuff, answer customer’s questions, and check every product that goes out.
+We are, mostly, Soshin Lidunn Øverdahl Cain, Koshin Christopher Cain, Erin Sroka, and Lisa Dahlstrand..
+The four of us run the business, sew, stuff, answer customer’s questions, and check every product that goes out.
 But we are other people too -- Vu who sews a lot of our cushions, Danny who crafts our benches, Terri who sells us cotton, Nancy at our fabric place, and many others, all of whom contribute to the well-being of our company.

 Do you give discounts for bulk orders?

 Yes, call or email us for a quote.

 Do you have a storefront in Seattle or Tacoma?